luisgerhorst/ccms/README.md

 `database`: Name of the CouchDB database you created for CCMS, default is `ccms`.

-## Database

-Open `/install.html` and click "Server is ready".
-You have to enter the credentials of the CouchDB account for CCMS (if the user is named `ccms/admin`, enter `admin` as username).

-After being redirected to `/admin.html` you can start blogging.
+# Done

+Your server is ready now, you can go back /install.html and click "Server is ready".